brianhornick/NBA-Stats-Analysis-SQL/README.md

 Do more 3PA (3-point attempts) lead to higher TS% (True shooting percentage)?

-Does having a center that can shoot 3s boost win %?

 What results in more wins?
 Outrebounding opponents vs making more 3-pointers.